LBartolini/DVI/README.md

 There is the possibility to pause and unpause all the containers.
 Use *make dvi-pause* to pause and *make dvi-unpause* to unpause.
 It is useful to pause instead of stop because the starting process might not be reliable.
 This way you can be sure that everything will continue working after pause/unpause.

+## Access the Simulation

+All the services are exposed via Docker port mapping.
+You can access them by simply using 127.0.0.1 or localhost.

+There are many services exposed, mainly for debugging/management purposes.

+The only service you are allowed to access to perform your attacks is the WWW Webserver at port 5000.
+All the attack steps are performed to/through it.

 ### Full list of Make commands

 Note that all commands starting with *dvi-* are executed inside Dind.